 You use FaceTime and Skype a lot

 It’s only recently that Apple has upped the resolution of the front cameras so they look good enough to use ofter for video conferencing.
-The iPad Pro, the iPad Air, and the iPad mini all have 7Mp front cameras; only the plain $329 iPad has a schlocky 1.2-megapixel cameras, which was long the standard on iPads.
+And these days, more and more people are using this technology with friends, families, and for work.
+The iPad Pro, the iPad Air, and the iPad mini all have 7Mp front cameras; only the plain $329 iPad still has a schlocky 1.2-megapixel cameras, which was long the standard on iPads.
 If you plan to use your iPad often for video chats, think how you’ll look to others with the cheaper front camera.

 So, Which iPad Should You Choose?

-If you want a new iPad, you can spend anywhere from $329 for the plain iPad, to as much as $1,649 for the 12.9" iPad Pro with 1 TB storage and cellular.
+If you want a new iPad, you can spend anywhere from $329 for the iPad (8th generation) to as much as $1,649 for the 12.9" iPad Pro with 1 TB storage and cellular.
 And you may want to add a keyboard: count $349 for the forthcoming Magic Keyboard for that model, making it a $2,000 tablet.

 Also, think about the longevity of an iPad.
-If you only use it at home, it may last a long time.
+This is a device that generally lasts much longer that an iPhone, at least if you’re not using it for work.
 I have an iPad mini 4, released in late 2015, in my kitchen, where I use it to watch the news when I’m eating breakfast, and to display recipes when I cook.
-While it’s good enough for these limited use cases, it’s sluggish, and will probably not be updatable to iOS 14.
+While it’s good enough for these limited use cases, it’s sluggish.
 But we also have an iPad Air 2, from late 2014, in my household, which works fine, and will probably continue to do so for another couple of years.
 (The iPad mini 4, while more recent than the iPad Air 2, has a slower processor.)
-Both of these are the oldest devices that are compatible with iPadOS 13, but they will still function if they can’t update to the next version of iPadOS. iPads are reliable devices, and it’s worth considering that whatever iPad you buy may be around for some time.
+Both of these are the oldest devices that are compatible with iPadOS 14, but they will still function if they can’t update to the next version of iPadOS. iPads are reliable devices, and it’s worth considering that whatever iPad you buy may be around for some time.

 No iPad is perfect for everyone.
 You may find that some of the above use cases match your needs, and others don’t.
 You may want the features of the biggest iPad Pro, but not the price.
 So consider all your options to choose which model comes closest to your needs.